Kamesh272004/ssh-brute-force-detection-splunk/README.md

 ## Project Overview

-This project demonstrates how to simulate and detect an **SSH brute force attack** in a small lab environment using **Kali Linux**, **Ubuntu**, and **Splunk Cloud**.
+This project demonstrates how to simulate and detect an **SSH brute force attack** in a lab environment using **Kali Linux**, **Ubuntu**, and **Splunk Cloud**.

-The objective of this lab is to:
+The goal of this project was to:

 * Generate failed SSH login attempts from an attacker machine
 * Collect authentication logs from the target Ubuntu system
-* Ingest the logs into Splunk Cloud
+* Ingest those logs into Splunk Cloud
 * Build a dashboard to visualize brute force indicators such as:

   * Total failed SSH logins
   * Attacker source IP addresses
   * Failed login attempts over time

-This project is useful for understanding how a SOC analyst can detect **credential attacks** and monitor authentication abuse using a SIEM platform.
+This project is useful for understanding how a SOC analyst can detect **credential attacks** and monitor authentication abuse using a SIEM.

 ---